sikorka/tiny-log/README.md

             .shoutFont(Font.STRAIGHT)
             .setSpaceOut(SpaceOut.ONE_LINE);

+Add imports on top of the class:

+    import com.github.sikorka.*;
+    import com.github.sikorka.tinylog.*;
+    import static com.github.sikorka.TinyLog.*;

 Next run one of these methods:

+    bold.applyLook();
     TinyLog.dressUp(bold);
+    new TinyLog(bold);

+Make sure the code runs when you plan it to run - so the colors show up when you want them to start showing up.

+If you want the look to be applied before your app starts, add a static block in any class:

+    static {
+        Outfit bold = new Outfit().
+            sayColor(Color.JUST_BOLD);

         bold.applyLook();
-    new TinyLog(bold);
+    }

 Now you own your log's look!

 Where to use